tonydg2/scripts/README.md

 ## Examples / Quick copies
 #### Build with BD project PRJ0 already generated, there are IP tcl files in IP folder not in use for this design (-noIP).
-> cl;tclsh RUN_BUILD.tcl -clean -name PRJ0 -skipBD -noIP
+> tclsh BUILD.tcl -clean -name PRJ0 -skipBD -noIP
 #### Generate BD project only
-> cl;tclsh RUN_BUILD.tcl -clean -proj -name PRJ1
+> tclsh BUILD.tcl -clean -proj -name PRJ1